 Here are some of the key statistics of note from Home and Garden.

 Home and Garden advertising is unique because compared to the other two segments on this list, the success of advertising is going to have a seasonal twist.
-A lot of the top performing sectors in the summer months will naturally revolve around the outdoors, while in winter, products that help with efficient energy consumption are at a higher premium.
+Many of the top performing sectors in the summer months will naturally revolve around the outdoors, while in winter, products that help with efficient energy consumption are at a higher premium.
 Yet, if we look at the statistics here, they aren’t too far off from the other two segments.
-What this means is that Amazon is clearly effective at putting the right advertisements in front of the right customers at the right time to maintain such a strong overall average.
+What this means is that Amazon is clearly effective at putting the right advertisements in front of the right customers at the right time.

 How To Properly Utilize Amazon Advertising